groue/GRMustache/Guides/configuration.md

 GRMustache have options: they are properties of a GRMustacheConfiguration instance.
 You basically have three levels of tuning: globally for all templates, per [template repository](template_repositories.md), or per template.

-The global configuration is `[GRMustacheConfiguration defaultConfiguration]`:
+The global default configuration is `[GRMustacheConfiguration defaultConfiguration]`:

 ```objc
 // Have GRMustache templates render text by default,